chriswr95/graphql-java-test-runner/README.md

 ### Terraform and GCP project Setup

+In order to orchestrate all gcp infrastructure we have used terraform, an open source infrastructure as code software tool that enables you to safely and predictably create, change, and improve infrastructure.
+Infrastructure used by our test-runner on GCP are:
+1. Cloud Tasks Queue.
+2. Workflow.
+3. Compute Engine.
+4. Firestore.

+Installation:
 1. Install terraform from [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 2. Verify terraform is working locally.
 3. Create a new gcp project.